Miaga-o/DiscreteNotes/Discrete_CH9.typ

   $
     binom(n,n_1) binom(n-n_1, n_2) binom(n-n_1-n_2, n_3) dots.c binom(n-n_1-n_2-dots.c-n_(k-1), n_k) \
     = n! / (n_1 ! n_2 ! dots.c n_k !)
   $
 ])

+#example([Drug Tests with Mice], [
+  Suppose a drug test is being tested on a group of 60 mice.
+Given that each mouse can only be assigned one treatment, drug $A$ and drug $B$ will be administered to 21 mice each, and the remaining 18 mice will be used as controls.

+  How many ways can the treatments be administered to the mice?
+  - Instead of making continuous unordered selections, we can simply utilize the formula given by *Theorem 9.5.2.*
+  $
+    bold( 60! / (21!
+21!
+18 !) "distinct ways")
+  $
+])